USA B1/B2 Visa FAQ

 The B1/B2 visa application process begins with the payment of a $160 non-refundable visa fee and filling out the DS-160 online form on the official U.S. State Department website.
 The form must be accompanied by one digital photo that meets U.S. visa photo requirements.

-To make an appointment for your interview at the consulate, you will need to create a personal account at Ustraveldocs.com.
-If you have family members traveling with you, you will need an account for each of them.
+To make an appointment for your interview at the consulate, you will need to create a personal account at one of the following services: Ustraveldocs.com; CGI Federal; Ais.usvisa-info; If you have family members traveling with you, you will need an account for each of them.
 Click the Schedule My Appointment link and follow the instructions.
 You will need the following data:

 - Passport number;